Staircase timer: Operation

 In a single occupancy domestic dwelling it is usual to provide multiple switching locations.
 The lights may be turned on or off from either the top, bottom or intermediate floors of the staircase.
 They remain on until turned off manually.

 In a multiple occupancy dwelling, the drawback is that the cost of shared lighting is usually paid by the landlord.
 Individual tenants turn lights on, but have little reason to turn them off.
 Particularly so in the days of incandescent lamps this could be an appreciable cost.
 For this reason shared dwellings favour timers for staircases instead.
 The lights are turned on by a push-button switch on any floor.
 They remain on automatically for an adequate time to climb the stairs, then turn themselves off.

 To provide longer lighting times when required the button may be pressed repeatedly.
 For this reason any timer should be a retriggerable monostable, i.e. the off delay lasts from the time of the last button press.
 There may also be a switch, sometimes a key switch, that can turn the lights on indefinitely for tasks such as cleaning.

 Pneumatic timers

-The first staircase timers were pneumatic pushbuttons.
+The first staircase timers were pneumatic pushbuttons as dashpot timers.
 A large push-button, distinctly larger than a normal electrical switch, is pressed manually.
 An internal mechanism provides the delay.
 The internal piston is depressed by the button and holds the electrical contacts closed.
 This piston is spring-loaded to return upwards but is prevented from returning quickly by a pneumatic dashpot.
 This dashpot provides the timing function.